LukeShortCloud/mcram/README.md

 What amount of RAM (in MB) would you like to use for running Minecraft?
 (Default is 256): 300 How long (in minutes) do you want to wait for the server to sync to the drive again?
 (Default is 60): 120 Mounting 256MB of RAM onto /ram/
-MCRAM v0.3 has been installed.\nPlease report any problems or suggestions to https://github.com/ekultails/mcram/
+MCRAM v0.3 has been installed.
+Please report any problems or suggestions to https://github.com/ekultails/mcram/
 ```